 - Option of participating in an additional scholarly year to conduct research

-Obstetrics and Gynecology Clerkship: This five-week clerkship provides you with opportunities to learn about the particular features of obstetrics, gynecology, and primary and preventive care of women's health.
+This five-week clerkship provides you with opportunities to learn about the particular features of obstetrics, gynecology, and primary and preventive women's health.

-Inpatient Medicine Clerkship: This six-week clerkship enables you to care for adult inpatients in two settings—one general and one specialized — as well as work at both a tertiary care center and a community hospital.
-During the clerkship, you actively participate in the care of patients and apply their knowledge of pathophysiologic principles to clinical care.
+This six-week clerkship enables you to care for adult inpatients in two settings a tertiary care center and a community hospital.
+During the clerkship, you actively participate in the care of patients and apply your knowledge of pathophysiologic principles to clinical care.

-Ambulatory Care-Geriatrics Clerkship: This six-week clerkship prepares you to provide comprehensive community-based health care to individuals and families across the age spectrum.
+This six-week clerkship prepares you to provide comprehensive community-based health care to individuals and families across the age spectrum.
 Evidence-based preventive medicine, team-based management of chronic disease, urgent outpatient care, patient advocacy, the medical home, and public health are additional areas of focus in this clerkship.
-Students also have opportunities to participate in home-based primary care and palliative medicine.
+Students also have opportunities to participate in home-based primary care, hospital at home experiences, nursing home care and palliative medicine.

-Neurology: This four-week clerkship prepares students to perform a competent neurologic examination, recognize and neuroscientifically contextualize abnormal findings, formulate targeted neurologic differential diagnosis, design evidence-based initial neurologic diagnostic testing, and develop an evidence-based initial neurologic management plan.
+This four-week clerkship prepares students to perform a competent neurologic examination, recognize and contextualize abnormal findings, formulate a neurologic differential diagnosis, design evidence-based initial neurologic diagnostic testing, and develop an evidence-based neurologic management plan.

-Patient Safety and Quality: This InFocus theme is designed to expose you to principles in patient safety and quality through practical experiences and small group discussions.
-Human and system elements of error, models for improvement and theories of change will serve as the foundations of this course.
+- Patient Safety, Quality and Health System Science: This InFocus theme is designed to expose you to principles in patient safety, quality and health system science through practical experiences and small-group discussions.
+Human and system elements of error, models for improvement, and theories of change will serve as the foundations of this course.
 You will have an opportunity to examine and analyze process maps to improve patient outcomes.

 Electives facilitate self-directed learning and encourage students to experience new opportunities and explore career options.
-You are offered a generous 10 weeks of elective time in Year 3, which is spread across three of the four modules.
-You may use elective time to pursue scholarly activity, take clinical electives at Mount Sinai or its affiliates, visit academic institutions in the United States, or with the approval of the Mount Sinai Global Health Education Program within Arnhold Institute for Global Health, learn at an international venue.
-You may also create tailor-made electives designed around your individual learning needs with guidance and support from the Department of Medical Education.
+Students are offered a generous 10 weeks of elective time in Year 3, which is spread across three of the four modules.
+For more information, please visit Electives and Experiences.